bclinkinbeard/blog/src/d3-scales.md

 Not too bad, right?
 There are many more scale types in D3 (and you can roll your own!) but they all follow this same basic formula.
 You pick a scale type, define what type of data will go in and what should come out, and in return you get a function that will convert values in the manner you specified.

 Once you understand these fundamental building blocks you are well on your way to being productive with D3.
-I've embedded an example below that defines a linear scale like we defined above.
+I've embedded an example below that defines a linear scale like the one we created above.
 Experiment with different values in the domain and range, and see if you can anticipate the values the scale function will produce!

 <iframe width="100%" height="500px" frameborder="0" style="margin-bottom: 2em" src="https://embed.plnkr.co/github/bclinkinbeard/egghead-d3v4/02-linear-scales?show=src%2Fapp.js,preview&autoCloseSidebar=true"></iframe>